-What: Science, technology, engineering and math (STEM) subjects in the United States (U.S.).
+What: STEM subjects in the United States.

 Why: STEM subjects in the U.S. have been on a consistent decline over the past few years.
-The problem isn’t the subjects themselves, but rather, the way in which they’re taught.
+The problem isn’t the subjects themselves but rather the way in which they’re taught.
 They’re unpopular and mind-numbing.
 Lacking good story.